ferreirafabio/ferreirafabio.github.io/contact.md

 is_contact: true
 ---
 ## E-Mail
-ferreirafabio thefunnysymbol mailbox dot org
+ferreirafabio at mailbox dot org

 ## Profiles